 - Board play may only be used below the goal lines.
 If you board play anywhere else on the ice, turn the puck over and skate back into your own zone

-- Only 1 wraparound goal is permitted per game, per team
+- Only 1 wraparound goal is permitted per game, per team.

 - Goalie penalties can not be intentionally drawn.
 You know when to reasonably play the puck and when not to.

 - If a goalie draws a penalty on purpose the team with the offending goalie must automatically take two (2) penalties.
 One (1) to cancel the other teams unfair penalty and one (1) for the infraction.
-Failure to do so will result in a forfeit.
+Failure to do so may result in a forfeit.